 ... ...

-• Staging Area & Door Determination (Inbound):
+Goods Movement Bin vs. Staging Area and Door Determination

 Below is the staging area determined in our inbound delivery: